PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 The convention used for indenting code (such as 2 spaces, 4 spaces, a tab, etc.).
 For more information, see [Wikipedia's article on indentation style](https://en.wikipedia.org/wiki/Indentation_style)

 <GradingGuideline
-	gradeU="No indentation convention has been used or there exists too many places where the convention has not been followed." grade3="The same indentation convention is mostly used, but at a few places the convention has not been followed." grade4="Each file correctly use an indentation convention, but different conventions are used in different files, and there's no consistency in when to use which one." grade5="The same indentation convention is consistently used across all files of the same type."
+	gradeU="No indentation convention has been used."
+	grade3="Each file use an indentation convention, but it hasn't been used correctly at at most 3 places (in total)." grade4="Each file correctly use an indentation convention." grade5="All files of the same type use the same indentation convention."
 />

 ## Coding Style
 The conventions used for writing comments, (not) using optional curly brackets, maximum line lengths, white-spaces in the statements, etc. For more information, see [Wikipedia's article on coding style](https://en.wikibooks.org/wiki/Computer_Programming/Coding_Style). [xkcd has a web comic about it.](https://xkcd.com/1513/)

 <GradingGuideline
-	gradeU="No coding style has been used or there exists too many places where the style has not been followed." grade3="The same coding style is mostly used, but at a few places the style has not been followed." grade4="The same coding style is consistently used in each file, although individual files (even of the same type) use different coding styles." grade5="The same coding style is consistently used across all files of the same type."
+	gradeU="No coding style has been used."
+	grade3="Each file use a coding style, but it hasn't been used correctly at at most 3 places (in total)." grade4="Each file correctly use a coding style." grade5="All files of the same type use the same coding style."
 />

 ## Naming Convention
 The convention used when naming variables, constants, functions, classes, methods, functions, files, packages, etc. For more information, see [Wikipedia's article on naming convention](https://en.wikipedia.org/wiki/Naming_convention_(programming)).

 <GradingGuideline
-	gradeU="No naming convention has been used or there exists too many places where the convention has not been followed." grade3="The same naming convention is mostly used, but at a few places the convention has not been followed." grade4="The same naming convention is consistently used in each file, although individual files (even of the same type) use different naming conventions." grade5="The same naming convention is consistently used across all files of the same type."
+	gradeU="No naming convention has been used."
+	grade3="Each file use a naming convention, but it hasn't been used correctly at at most 3 places (in total)." grade4="Each file correctly use a naming convention." grade5="All files of the same type use the same naming convention."
 />

 ## Mnemonic names
 The names used (on variables, functions, classes, files, tables in the database, etc.) reflect what they represent.
 Optimal names are short and very descriptive.
 For more information, see [Chapter 2.12 in Python for Everybody (Severance)](https://eng.libretexts.org/Bookshelves/Computer_Science/Book%3A_Python_for_Everybody_(Severance)/2%3A_Variables%2C_Expressions%2C_and_Statements/2.12%3A_Choosing_Mnemonic_Variable_Names).

 <GradingGuideline
-	gradeU="Many names are not mnemonic."
-	grade3="Many names (at least 90%) are mnemonic." grade4="Almost all names (at least 95%) are mnemonic." grade5="All names (100%) are mnemonic."
+	gradeU="6 or more names are not mnemonic." grade3="At most 5 names are not mnemonic." grade4="At most 3 names are not mnemonic." grade5="At most 1 name is not mnemonic."
 />

 ## Magic Numbers